 Extensive collection of art and design.
 Masterpieces by Edvard Munch, Nikolai Astrup, Pablo Picasso, Paul Klee, J. C. Dahl and "the Silver Treasure".

-Go back in time with a historical visit to our extensive collection of art and design.
+Go back in time with a historical visit to KODE's extensive collection of art and design.
 The museum fills four buildings in the centre of the city.
 You can experience the masterpieces by Edvard Munch, Nikolai Astrup, Pablo Picasso, Paul Klee and J. C. Dahl, visit the unique exhibition "the Silver Treasure", admire the handicrafts and designs from the last five hundred years, or experience some of our temporary exhibitions.

 Four buildings – one ticket.